Climate Action Funding and Technical Resources

 - Funding and technical assistance for climate adaptation

-The Inflation Reduction Act and the Infrastructure Investment and Jobs Act — commonly known as the Bipartisan Infrastructure Bill — have opened up many avenues for competitive federal funding opportunities related to clean energy, infrastructure, and more.
-Below are several resources specific to these bills and the grants programs released under their programs.
+The federal Inflation Reduction Act (IRA: 2022) and the Infrastructure Investment and Jobs Act—commonly known as the Bipartisan Infrastructure Law (BIL)—opened up many avenues for competitive federal funding opportunities related to clean energy, infrastructure, and more.
+Below are several resources specific to these grants programs.

 Climate Action Technical Resources